 About You

 The application begins with a section titled "About you" where you will fill out several pages of information about you and your family.
 You will likely need the help of your parents or guardians to fill out this information.
-TIP: It might be a good idea to plan a date when you and your family can sit down together and complete this section.

-While you are filling out your application, don’t forget to “Save and continue” at the bottom of each page to save the entered information.
+Important to note: While you are filling out your application, don’t forget to “Save and continue” at the bottom of each page to save the entered information.
 Keep in mind that there is a 20-minute inactivity period after which you will be automatically signed out.

 Campuses and Majors